Glossary » A » Ask Size

 About

-Also, in a price quote, ask and bid prices usually appear in brackets.
-These numbers show shares in lots of 10 or 100 pending as limit orders.
-They are bid and ask sizes.
-They signify the total number of pending trades at given prices.
+Furthermore, in a typical price quote, the bid and ask prices are often displayed within brackets.
+These figures represent the number of shares available in multiples of 10 or 100 as limit orders, which are the bid and ask sizes.
+These numbers are indicative of the total volume of pending transactions at specific price points.

 How Bid and Ask Prices Work